RaghadAbusamor/RaghadAbusamor/README.md

 - 💁‍♂️ I’m Studying computer system engineering at PPU
 - 💻 I’m currently working as a Administrator, Graphic designer and co-founder at a local platform
 - 🌱 I’m currently focusing on learning python and Django
-- 😎 Further more, I taught over 50 people the MERN tech stack!